 In the past decade, the meteoric rise of the global crypto market has left a lasting impact on the financial markets.
 With Bitcoin outperforming all traditional asset classes in the last ten, five, and three years.

 The two main ways traders and investors can gain exposure to cryptocurrencies are by buying cryptocurrency directly through an exchange or trading cryptocurrency CFDs.

-Read on to learn about the difference between trading cryptocurrencies and cryptocurrency CFDs and find out which one’s better suited for you.
+Read on to learn about the difference between trading cryptocurrencies and cryptocurrency CFDs and find out which one more suitable for investors.

 Let's start with understanding what CFDs are.

 CFDs (Contracts for Difference) are financial derivatives that allow traders and investors to trade a wide range of assets and securities without actually holding the underlying asset.
 Instead, traders buy and sell CFDs to gain exposure to the price movements of an asset without actually owning it.

 With CFDs, investors can profit from an increasing price or a decreasing price, depending on whether traders are going long or short.

 When trading CFDs, traders enter agreements with brokers who offer contracts for the underlying asset of their choice.
 Traders who think the price of an asset will go up to open a long position, while those who feel otherwise sell an opening position.

 The profits and losses are calculated by observing the difference between when a position is opened and closed.
 If traders predictions are successful, the broker pays the difference between the price when traders opened a position versus when closed it multiplied by the CFD units that the trader purchased.
 If a loss is made, traders pay the broker the difference multiplied by the CFD units.

 Cryptocurrency CFDs allow traders to speculate on the price movements of cryptocurrencies without owning the underlying tokens.